Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 ### Intermediate and Advanced Only

 Use Static Programming to build Canvas Feedback from songs (Meta Data)

+Note: must develop code about how to read Files and Pathways in Windows

+Progressions
 - Demonstrate how to verify song meta data in WINDOWS
 - **Note:** verify with console but use CANVAS, no Display or Geoemtry Error Catching yet
 - Current Position